AndenOw/CSV-Editor/README.md

 ### Overview

 The CSV Editor is a web-based application that enables users to interact with CSV data through a user-friendly interface.
-It offers features for uploading, manipulating, and analyzing CSV files, facilitating efficient work with tabular data.
+It offers features for uploading, manipulating, and analyzing CSV files.

 ### Features

-- **Upload**: Easily upload CSV files directly through the app.
+- **Upload**: Upload CSV files directly through the app.
 - **Manipulate**: Perform various operations on the data, including automatic error detection, titlecasing, and deleting rows/columns.
 - **Visualize**: Generate a table based on the input CSV.
-- **Export**: Download the modified CSV file.
+- **Export**: Copy or download the modified CSV file.

 ### Getting Started

-To use the app, simply follow the link: [CSV Editor](https://andenow.github.io/CSV-Editor/).
+Follow the link to get started: [CSV Editor](https://andenow.github.io/CSV-Editor/).

 ### Usage